axyl-casc/AirplaneGraphProject/README.md

 ### Test Files Location

+- Located in `./testFiles/`
-- **JavaScript tests**: Located in `./testFiles/` with test runner in `./Javascript/runAllTestCases.sh`
+- **JavaScript tests**: Script in `./Javascript/runAllTestCases.sh` to run all tests
-- **Haskell tests**: Located in `./Haskell/tests/integration_tests/` with test runner in `./Haskell/compileAndRunTests.sh`
+- **Haskell tests**: Script in `./Haskell/compileAndRunALLTests.sh` to run all tests

 ### Test Documentation

 - [JavaScript Testing Documentation](./Javascript/tests.md)
 - [Haskell Testing Documentation](./Haskell/tests.md)

-Each testing document provides detailed explanations of each test case, expected outcomes, and how to run the tests.

 ---

 ## Performance Benchmarking

-The project includes Python-based benchmarking tools to compare the performance of the JavaScript and Haskell implementations in the `root/Other`:
+The project includes Python-based benchmarking tool to compare the performance of the JavaScript and Haskell implementations in the `root/Other`:

 ### [Python Benchmarking Tools](./Other/Python/README.md)